|Semester 2, 2021 External|

 External students must attend the mandatory residential school and on-campus students must attend the mandatory on-campus laboratories or practical classes.
 It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete each assessment item students must achieve a mark of 1 out of 1 for that assessment item.
+To satisfactorily complete each assessment item students must achieve 50% of the available marks for all assessment items other than the Res School/Lab – Participation assessment item, for which students must achieve 80% of the available marks.
 Refer to Statement 4 below for the requirements to receive a passing grade in this course.